expfactory/expfactory-python/doc/source/development.rst

 * experiment.js: a javascript file to run the experiment
 * style.css: (optional) custom styling

 A recommended strategy for developing a new experiment is to `find an experiment <https://github.com/expfactory/expfactory-experiments>`_ similar to the one you want to make, copy the folder, and edit it.
-We (coming soon) will also provide an empty template for you to download, and in the future will provide a dynamic web interface for generating new templates.
+We recommend using JsPsych for tutorials, help, and examples, as the `documentation <http://docs.jspsych.org/tutorials/go-nogo-task/>`_ is really great.
+We also provide an standard reaction time (commented) empty template `for you to download <https://github.com/expfactory/expfactory-python/raw/master/expfactory/templates/experiment_template.zip>`_, and in the future will provide a dynamic web interface for generating new templates.

 Summary of Best Practices